PushpaRajaKumari123/FUTURE_ML_01/README.md

 ## Objective

 The objective of this project is to forecast future sales using historical sales data and Machine Learning techniques.
-Accurate sales forecasting helps businesses make informed decisions related to inventory management, demand planning, and resource allocation.
+Accurate sales forecasting helps businesses make informed decisions regarding inventory management, demand planning, and resource allocation.

 ---